Paraphraser/IOTstackAliases/README.md

 When working with [IOTstack](https://github.com/SensorsIot/IOTstack), it is useful to automate many common tasks such as:

-* Navigating to a container's "services" directory (eg to edit its environment file);
 * Launching a shell **inside** a container (for general nosing around);
 * Launching a specific process **inside** a container (eg the InfluxDB command line interface);
 * Executing common tasks (like "up" and "down") without having to first change your working directory to `~/IOTstack`;